What's the Link?

 What's the Treatment?

 Drinking a small amount of alcohol may be good for you.
-It can lower your odds of heart disease, as well as ischemic stroke.
-(This type of stroke happens when a blood vessel gets blocked and blood can’t reach your brain.)
+It can lower your odds of heart disease and strokes.

 If you aren't sure that alcohol is to blame for your headaches, try keeping a diary.
 Each time you drink, write down the type of alcohol you have, the amount, and if and when you had a migraine.
 Include how you felt the prior 48 hours as well as any stress or anxiety you were under at the time.
 Over time, you should be able to see a pattern.
 A migraine each time you have a night out should be good reason to abstain.